tedsluis/genai-proxy/README.md

 }
 ```

-## test chat completion using gpt-5
+## Test chat completion using gpt-5

 An example to create some python code.